Selecting the Correct Base Class Library (BCL) for Xamarin.Mac

 From the General tab, select the type of Target Framework that suits your application's needs:

-You might need to do a Clean and then Rebuild your Xamarin.Mac project after switching the Target Framework type.
+You should Clean and then Rebuild your Xamarin.Mac project after switching the Target Framework type.

-This article has briefly covered the different types of Target Frameworks (Base Class Libraries) available to a Unified API version of a Xamarin.Mac application and when each type of framework should be used.
+This article has briefly covered the different types of Target Frameworks (Base Class Libraries) available to a Xamarin.Mac application and when each type of framework should be used.